edinkulovic/SimpleGoServer/README.md

+# This entire code is obsolete.
+Need to update :)

 # Simple Go Server
 Simple test project to learn GO.
 TODO:: Add more details what we will cover, why and maybe even some diagrams